alexdresko/seq-terraform-provider/docs/resources/api_key.md

 ### Optional

+- `applied_properties` (Map of String) Properties to attach to all events ingested via this API key.
+These will override any existing properties with the same names.
+- `filter` (String) A filter expression to apply to incoming events.
+Only events matching the filter will be ingested.
+- `minimum_level` (String) Minimum log level for events ingested via this API key (e.g. Verbose, Debug, Information, Warning, Error, Fatal).
+Events below this level will be discarded.
 - `owner_id` (String) Owner principal id.
 Depending on permissions, you may only be able to set this to yourself.
 - `permissions` (Set of String) Permissions delegated to the API key (e.g. Read, Write, Ingest, Project, System).